SnapperGee/tones/README.md

 ## Audio Operand Components

-The primary command line operand arguments that are required to set the synthesized sound are referred to as *audio string*s.
-An *audio string* is a `String` that contains all the information needed to synthesize audio.
+The primary command line operand arguments that are required to set the synthesized sound are referred to as *note string*s.
+A *note string* is a `String` that contains all the information needed to synthesize audio.

-The below diagram breaks down the segments that an *audio string* is composed of.
+The below diagram breaks down the segments that a *note string* is composed of.
-The diagram also further breaks down the *pitch* segment of an audio string.
-The *pitch* segment is the component of an *audio string* used to dictate the frequency of the synthesized audio:
+The diagram also further breaks down the *pitch* segment of an note string.
+The *pitch* segment is the component of a *note string* used to dictate the frequency of the synthesized audio:

 <details>